 How to watch the Battlefield 6 reveal

-The Battlefield 6 reveal kicks off on June 9 at 3pm BST / 7am PT / 10am ET (or 12am on June 10 AEST).
+The Battlefield 6 reveal stream kicked off on June 9 at 3pm BST / 7am PT / 10am ET (or 12am on June 10 AEST), which the reveal trailer being shown at 4pm BST / 8am PT / 11am ET (or 1am on June 10 AEST).

 You can watch the stream live on YouTube, but we've also embedded the video above so you can watch it right here!